 - Breakdown of collagen cross-links

-Add the Graston Technique to your treatment plan today!
+Add the Graston Technique to your treatment plan in Naperville today!

 Are you ready to get started on the path toward relief and recovery with the Graston Technique?
 Contact Activa Physical Therapy today to request an appointment with one of our dedicated Naperville and Burr Ridge, IL physical therapists.
 We are committed to helping you heal and get back to your pain-free life!